Common price and volatility jumps in noisy high-frequency data: Implementation and numerical study

-and the reciprocal right-hand side thus constitutes the asymptotic variance of the spot squared volatility estimator in Theorem \ref{cltspot}.\\ Finally, stability of the weak convergence is proved similarly as in Proposition 8.2 of \cite{jacodtodorov}.
-For later use, let us consider a collection of times where we consider estimates of the spot volatilities.
+and the reciprocal of the right-hand side thus constitutes the asymptotic variance of $\hat\sigma_s^2$.\\ Finally, stability of the weak convergence is proved similarly as in Proposition 8.2 of \cite{jacodtodorov}.
+For later use, let us directly consider a collection of times where we consider estimates of the spot volatilities instead of only one fixed time.
 In particular, for our test, we shall focus on finitely many jumps of $X$ with absolute value larger than some constant.
 Consider a finite set $(S_p)_{1\le p\le P}$ with fix $P<\infty$ of ordered stopping times exhausting those jump arrivals of $X$ on $[0,1]$.
 The restriction of $\Omega$ to